The one for going natural

 WHY Does your ideal holiday involve the beach and not much else?
-Then opt for Rhodes, whose southerly position means flop-on-the-sand-season stretches into late October (flights between Rhodes and the UK run until October 31 in 2020).
+Then opt for Rhodes, whose southerly position means flop-on-the-sand-season stretches into late October.
 Ladiko beach is the most famous on the island, and for good reason – with clear water, honey-coloured sand and lovely tavernas, it’s ideal for chilling to the max.
 But if you like your beaches a bit more under the radar, try Agios Georgios, a stunning secret cove lapped by warm turquoise water.

 DON'T MISS When you need a tanning time out, take a stroll through the cobbled alleyways of the heart-stopping Old Town to shop for souvenirs while admiring the sun-bleached ancient ruins.

 ✈ Fly to Rhodes – book flights and holidays

 Read more: Which Greek island is right for you?

 Athens comes alive at night / Image: Adobe Stock

 WHAT The Greek capital needs no introduction.

 WHY Athens' cache of world-class sights speaks for itself.
 From the mighty hilltop Acropolis to the imposing Temple of Olympian Zeus, ancient history lives side by side with modern life in this fascinating city.
 Sure, you should stake out time in your diary to see all of the capital’s incredible landmarks – but don’t neglect the new Athens either, which teems with creative energy and a ragged party spirit.

 DON'T MISS Start your day on a high note by sipping potent Greek coffee at the rooftop Public Café before strolling through the graffiti’d streets of Psyrri, a cool residential neighbourhood crammed with laidback restaurants and rowdy bars.